Whakatane man's seagull rescue video goes viral

 Tahau explained to the Herald: "My plan was to take it back to Whakatane where I live, but by the time I got home everything was closed down - the vet, and SPCA - so I thought I'd put him in a box with a blanket overnight.

-"I gave him some wet bread because it looked like he was dry wrenching.
+"I gave him some wet bread because it looked like he was dry retching.

 "When I came to check on him in the morning, he was as stiff as a rock, he had passed away."